bvibber/ogv.js/README.md

 ## Web Assembly

-Experimental Web Assembly (WASM) versions of the emscripten cross-compiled modules are also included, used if `options.wasm` is true.
+Web Assembly (WASM) versions of the emscripten cross-compiled modules are also included, used by default if WebAssembly support is available in the browser.

 The WASM versions of the modules are more compact than the cross-compiled asm.js-style JavaScript, and should download and parse faster.
 Some browsers may also compile the module differently, providing more consistent performance at the beginning of playback.

-Currently Firefox and Chrome are the only release versions of browsers that support Web Assembly, but it's available in Safari Technical Preview and behind the 'experimental JS options' flag in Edge in Windows 10 version 1703.

-If you are making a slim build and will not use the `wasm` option, you can leave out the `*-wasm.js` and `*-wasm.wasm` files.
+Safari 12 and Edge 16 include WASM support, as do current versions of Firefox and Chrome.

 ## Multithreading

-Experimental multithreaded VP8 and VP9 decoding up to 4 cores is available for VP8 and VP9 video, used if `options.threading` is true.
-This requires browser support for the new `SharedArrayBuffer` and `Atomics` APIs, currently available in Safari 10.1 / iOS 10.3 and in Firefox developer & nightly builds, and in Chrome behind a flag.
+Experimental multithreaded VP8 and VP9 decoding up to 4 cores is in development for VP8 and VP9 video, but not currently built due to needing a patched emscripten compiler.

+If built, multithreading is used if `options.threading` is true.
+This requires browser support for the new `SharedArrayBuffer` and `Atomics` APIs, currently available in Safari 10.1 / iOS 10.3, Edge 16, and current Firefox and Chrome builds.

 Threading is not currently compatible with Web Assembly.